Dr Carl Knight

 - methodology in moral and political theory

 I will consider PhD proposals within most areas of political theory and political philosophy.
-My current PhD students (lead supervisor) are:
+I am lead supervisor for the following current PhD students:

 Politics 2A: History of Political Thought